+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 Fiber breakage can occur due to several reasons, including excessive tension or bending, sharp edges, or impact.
 The most common cause of fiber breakage is improper handling during installation.
 Solution: The solution for fiber breakage is to identify the damaged fiber and replace.
 Ribbon cables offer higher fiber counts and greater fiber density than any other cable construction designed for the outside plant (OSP), four times the highest-fiber-count loose tube cable.
 Ribbon cables also enable mass-fusion splicing, whereby each 12-fiber ribbon can be spliced in a single.
 Fiber breakage is a common fault that can occur with band-style optical cables.
 Known colloquially as Intermittently Bonded Ribbon (IBR).

-• 24-core duplex optical fiber terminal box
+• 6-core optical fiber reel

 [PDF Version]